-The Mizuno Wave Daichi 2 was designed for trail running, but unfortunately doesn't do well on trails.
-The lack of a rock plate puts your feet at risk if running on particularly rocky terrain.
+The Mizuno Wave Daichi 2 was designed for trail running but unfortunately doesn't do well on trails.
+The lack of a rock plate puts your feet at risk if running on particularly rocky terrains.
 Sure, the upper dries quickly, but the outsole is not up to par.
 It's durable but the traction it provides is barely there.
 The Daichi 2's twist lugs just can't grip the ground that well.
 They're just 3mm deep and are unable to tackle loose rocks and terrain.
 You could definitely run on the roads

 , though.
 Another negative?
 The fact that the shoe easily picks up mud.
 It almost seems like dirt and mud stick to the shoe like a magnet.
 Runners will end up feeling like they've tacked on pounds to their feet.

 The Mizuno Wave Daichi 2 is a mid-range shoe with moderate cushioning and a neutral construction.
 But it just doesn't offer the kind of value most runners are looking for.
 It's supposed to perform on trails but it fails in that regard.
 There are better trail shoes out there.
 The Daichi 2 just isn't worth its price.

 The Mizuno Wave Daichi 2's small 3mm lugs fail to grip most technical trail surfaces.
 The outsole is particularly bad at gripping loose terrain.
 Since mud tends to stick to the sole of the shoe, traction is further impaired when running on particularly muddy trails.
 For a trail shoe, this should be a huge deal breaker.
 The Michelin rubber outsole with X10 carbon rubber is durable but it's not aggressive enough to ensure a stable, surefooted ride.